Zaynab bint Al-Harith: The Siege of Khaybar

-Feeding Muhammad a poisoned lamb
+Feeding Muhammad poisoned lamb/goat shoulder

 As the leaders went to Muhammad to negotiate the terms of surrender, soldiers ran into the castles to collect weapons, treasures and captives.
 Zaynab asked what Muhammad’s favourite food was.
 On hearing it was shoulder of lamb, she killed a lamb (some versions say a goat) from her flock, seasoned the shoulder with a deadly poison and roasted it.
 When the treaty negotiations were finished, Zaynab pushed her way into Muhammad’s presence and offered him the meal as a gift.
 According to Ibn Ishaq:

 When the apostle had rested, Zaynab d. al-Harith, the wife of Sallam b.
 Mishkam prepared for him a roast lamb, having first inquired what joint he preferred.
 When she learned that it was the shoulder she put a lot of poison in it and poisoned the whole lamb.
 Then she brought it in and placed it before him.
 He took hold of the shoulder and chewed a morsel of it, but he did not swallow it.
 Bishr b. al-Bara b.
 Ma’rur who was with him took some of it as the apostle had done, but he swallowed it, while the apostle spat it out, saying, ‘This bone tells me that it is poisoned.’"

 Bishr was unable to stand up, and "his colour became like a head shawl (taylasan)," i.e., green.
 The Muslims dropped a piece of the meat in front of a dog, who ate it and immediately died.
 According to al-Waqidi:

 The Messenger of God called Zaynab, and said, "Did you poison the shoulder?"
 She said, "Who told you?"
 He replied, "The shoulder."
 She said, "Yes."
 He asked, "What persuaded you to do that?"
 She said, "You killed my father, my uncle and my husband.
 You took from my people what you took.
 I said to myself: If he is a prophet he will be informed.
 The sheep will inform him of what I did.
 If he is a king, we will be relieved of him."

 Muhammad declared that Allah would never have allowed such an assassination attempt to succeed.
 The Muslims asked if they should kill her, but Muhammad replied, “No.” So "the Jewess returned as she had come."